 While most types of hearing loss can’t be reversed, it’s important to know that there are things you can do to improve the quality of your hearing or that of your child.
 And the Division of Otolaryngology – Head and Neck Surgery at Cooper University Health Care can help.

 Our ear, nose, and throat (ENT) specialists and audiologists provide expert diagnosis and treatment not only for adults with hearing loss but also for babies and children.

 Why Choose Cooper to Treat Hearing Loss

-As the only tertiary-care, academic medical center in South Jersey, Cooper University Health Care’s Division of Otolaryngology – Head and Neck Surgery is home to a team of fellowship-trained otolaryngologists (ear, nose and throat specialists) as well as experienced audiologists (professionals who diagnose and treat hearing and balance problems).
+As the only tertiary-care, academic health system in South Jersey, Cooper University Health Care’s Division of Otolaryngology – Head and Neck Surgery is home to a team of fellowship-trained otolaryngologists (ear, nose and throat specialists) as well as experienced audiologists (professionals who diagnose and treat hearing and balance problems).

 Together, they provide an unparalleled level of comprehensive medical and surgical care for the full range of issues relating to hearing loss in people of all ages, from infants to seniors.

 The major risk factors for hearing loss include: